wevm/wagmi/docs/core/actions/getEnsAvatar.md

 `string`

-Name to get the address for.
+Name to get the avatar for.

 ::: code-group
 ```ts [index.ts]